philbooth/bfj/README.md

   but may result in a slower parse time.
   The default value is `1024`.

+* `options.highWaterMark`:
+  For `bfj.match` only,
+  set this if you would like to
+  pass a value for the `highWaterMark` option to the readable stream constructor.

 ### Options for serialisation functions

 * `options.space`: